venkatraj/js-notes/Part 1/04. Object Basics/4.1. Objects/objects.md

 ```
 This presents a difficulty and opportunity.
-To use dot notation to retrieve property values, the property name should be like variable name. i.e. It can't contain any special chars (like space) other than `_ and $`
+To use dot notation to retrieve property values, the property name should be like variable name. i.e. It can't contain any special chars (like space) other than `_ and $` and should start with a alphabet, _ or $ (not number)

 So we can't use like this `programmer.likes js`, instead we should use square brackets like this `programmer["likes js"]`